Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 Alaska in July Has Excellent Wildlife Viewing

 One of the best things to do in Alaska is wildlife viewing.
-With so many animals out during summer, you are sure to spot some amazing wildlife on land and in the water.
+With so many animals out during summer, you spot some amazing wildlife on land and in the water.

 There are a ton of ocean wildlife to look out for as well.
 July is right in the middle of whale watching season so it is a great time to take a tour.